(1) DENOMINATION, HEADQUARTERS and OBJECTIVE.

 Two Auditors, from different members are appointed by the General Assembly.

 Their mandate is 1 year and they can be in office for a maximum of 3 years.
 The Auditors cannot belong to the same members as the Members of the Board of Directors.

 The Auditors are tasked with controlling the revenues and expenditures of the Association, its financial reports, budgets and their legitimacy.
 Every year they present their report to the General Assembly.

 The Advisory Committee is composed by the three immediate Past-Presidents chaired by the immediate Past-President Member of the Board of Directors.

 The Advisory Committee shall assist the Board of Directors in its tasks, submits proposals to the General Assembly and contributes with the knowledge and experience of its members to the continuity of the Federation.
 The committee meets once a year on the same date and location as the General Assembly.

 The General Assembly may establish some technical committees whose goal is to contribute to define the action of the Federation, suggest various actions, undertake and achieve various strategies.
 The General Assembly can, if it considers it to be appropriate, invite to the sessions any person to speak on a particular point or delegate a task, the management of which will remain under its control.

 The committees are composed of designated members from the various organizations and are presided over by a designated member by the General Assembly.
 Expert outside advice may be sought.

-They Committees can adopt their own internal rules.
+The committees can adopt their own internal rules.

-(7) BUDGETS & ACCOUNTS.
+(9) BUDGETS & ACCOUNTS.